Catalog of Federal Domestic Assistance (CFDA) Number: 84.299A.

 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this program.

-Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the application narrative to no more than 35 pages, using the following standards:
+Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+You must limit the application narrative (Part III) to no more than 35 pages, using the following standards:

 - A page is 8.5″ x 11″, on one side only, with 1″ margins at the top, bottom, and both sides.